radicalcollegestrategies/radicalcollegestrategies.github.io/index.md

 <sectionpd>
   <div class="sectionpdContent sectionpdLeft">
-    <h2>About Geeta Arora</h2>
+    <h2>Meet Geeta Arora</h2>
-    <p>Geeta is a college strategist and mentor who has helped numerous high school students discover their passion and build a strong cohesive resume for getting into top colleges. </p>
+    <p>I am a college strategist and mentor who has helped numerous high school students discover their passion and build a strong cohesive resume for getting into top colleges.
+If you spend the time to uncover your passion, then it automatically becomes your heartfelt college essay!</p>
-    <p>She uses her decades of experience as a software professional at Oracle  to guide students in programming projects ???</p>
+    <p>I am a silicon valley software professional who realized that my real passion lies in working with school-aged students.
-    <p>Geeta has coached several students for Math and USACO competitions.
-Her students have ranked in the top 3 at the MathCounts East Bay Chapter Competitions for 6 years in a row, and have earned Distinction in AMC8, AMC10 and AMC12, including a perfect scorer in AMC8.
-She has also helped students reach USACO Platinum Level and USACO Camp. </p>
+    I have coached several students in Robotics, Math and USACO competitions.
+My students have ranked in the top 3 at the MathCounts East Bay Chapter Competitions for 6 years in a row, and have earned Distinction in AMC8, AMC10 and AMC12.
+In addition, I have mentored many FLL and FRC teams over the years, and have helped students reach USACO Platinum Level and USACO Camp. </p>
+    <p>While mentoring high school students, I discovered that students often take on a crazy workload.
+Not only can this lead to burnout, it may not even stand out to colleges if the story in incongruent.
+This led me to found Radical College Strategies.</p>

     <p><b>Contact: </b><a href="mailto:geeta@radicalcollegestrategies.com" style="color:#0821af;">geeta@radicalcollegestrategies.com</a></p>
   </div>